-- MAPD plans are a type of Medicare Advantage plan that includes prescription drug coverage.
+- Medicare Advantage prescription drug (MAPD) plans are a type of Medicare Advantage plan that includes prescription drug coverage.

 - You’ll have more coverage than with original Medicare and you don’t need to worry about a separate Part D plan.

-A MAPD plan is a Medicare Advantage plan that includes Medicare Part D (prescription drug coverage).
-Medicare Advantage plans offer all the coverage of Medicare parts A and B, and often include additional coverage.
+A MAPD plan is a Medicare Advantage plan that includes Medicare Part D prescription drug coverage.
+Medicare Advantage plans offer all the coverage of original Medicare (parts A and B), and often include additional services.

 When a Medicare Advantage plan offers prescription drug coverage, it is known as a MAPD plan.
 MAPD plans can be a great option for people who want to have all their coverage bundled into one plan.